 Other Things To Do:

 Tourism Office Iseo– First chance you get, stop in at the tourism office in Iseo.
-The lady there was super helpful and probably spent a good 20 minutes with me, sharing a load of good information including deciphering the tricky regional train schedule.
-Office is on the lakefront, close to ferry terminal.
+The lady there was super helpful and spent a good 20 minutes with me, sharing a load of good information including deciphering the tricky regional train schedule.
+Located on the lakefront, close to ferry terminal.

 Monte Isola -This is the large island in Lake Iseo.
 You can get the ferry there from Iseo, which in itself is a fun ride and good way to see the lake, cost is €7 return.
 Once you land on the island you can rent a bicycle or walk around the island like I did.
 There are no cars, only a few buses and scooters.
 There are charming villages every few kms on the island.
 You are never far from something good to eat/drink.
 At the top is the Sanctuary with amazing panoramic views of the entire lake.

 Torrbiere Nature Reserve- This park has a series of adjoining ponds with berms providing trails for a pleasant nature walk or bike ride

 Iseo Market-on Friday morning there was a large market with plenty of food right after you get off the train.
 I got some grilled pork, very good and only €3.

 Bar Tina- This simple place is on the far side of Monte Isola by the fancier Restaurante El Torro.
 It serves mainly pizza and sandwiches, I ordered the lasagna.
 Turned out to be one of the best l ever had, and for only €7.50

 Pizzaria al Castello– In Paderno, I ate here one Saturday evening.
 They were very busy but managed to find me a spot.
 I had risotto and grilled steak, it was alright